Simon Property Group — full event log

 Every event we have on file across every reporting year.
 The Data-by-year tab summarises the top 10 per year; this page shows them all.

-David Simon, long-time Chairman, CEO and President, passed away on March 22, 2026.
-Eli Simon appointed CEO, President and COO by the Board of Directors.
+David Simon, who served as Chairman, CEO and President for decades, passed away on March 22, 2026.
+The 10-K was signed February 25, 2026 under David Simon's authority.
+Eli Simon was appointed as Chief Executive Officer, President and Chief Operating Officer by the Board.

 sustainability_report p.4